 - We do not require proof of vaccination for entry into our facilities at this time.

 - Masks are at the individuals discretion in keeping with the direction from the Province of Ontario.
 Please respect those that choose to continue to wear a face mask/covering in our facilities.
 We actually encourage everyone to continue to mask, physical distance, and to sanitize your hands.

 - We encourage anyone that is not feeling well to stay home and not attend meetings or events at municipal facilities.

 - Residents and businesses are encouraged to arrange for in-person meetings in advance, particularly for meetings with building, planning or senior staff.
 Our staff directory should be helpful to you in finding contact details.

 We continue to provide the following essential services:

 - Garbage and Recycling collection continues to operate under the existing schedule with the transfer station continuing to operate as well.

-- Fire Departments continue to provide emergency services to the community during the pandemic.
+- Fire Departments continue to provide emergency services to the community.